canjs/canjs/docs/can-guides/experiment/technology/technology.md

 In CanJS, widgets are encapsulated with custom elements.
 Custom elements allow us to put an element in our HTML like `<my-counter></my-counter>`, and the widget will spring to life.

-The previous demo defines its `view` and `ViewModel` as separate entities.
-However, a Component's [can-component.prototype.ViewModel] and view are typically defined inline as follows:
+The previous demo defines a custom element with a `view` and `Observale Properties` as separate entities.
+However, a Component's [can-stache-element/static.props] and view are typically defined inline as follows:

 ```html
 <my-counter></my-counter>